rprata/unit-node/README.md

 ```

 ## License
-IButterFree may be modified and distributed under the terms of the MIT license.
+unit-node may be modified and distributed under the terms of the MIT license.
 See the LICENSE file for details.